ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-We will change the paradigm
+All the musicians will be free